Home » Cryptocurrency Trading Guide

 Online walletsOnline wallets – Online wallets are wallets that are connected to the Internet and stored on a server.
 You can access your crypto from any device through a web browser, so long as you are connected to the internet.
 However, online wallets are not as secure as the other types of wallets.

-Desktop walletsDesktop wallets – Desktops wallets are desktop applications that can be downloaded and installed.
-You can only access it from the PC on which it is installed.
-It is more secure than the online wallet, but a virus or PC hack will put your assets at risk.
+Desktop walletsDesktop wallets – Desktops wallets are desktop applications that can be downloaded and installed on your PC.
+Since the desktop wallet can be accessed only on the PC on which it is installed, it is more secure than the online wallet.
+That said, a virus or PC hack will put your assets at risk.

 Mobile walletsMobile wallets – Mobile wallets are mobile apps, which can only be accessed from the smartphone where they are installed.
-They are more secure than an online wallet because the data aren’t stored on the cloud (but rather in the mobile device).
-However, they are less secure than desktop wallets because of the threat of breaking your phone.
+They are more secure than an online wallet because the data isn’t stored on the cloud (but rather in the mobile device).
+However, they are less secure than desktop wallets because of the threat of breaking or losing your phone.

 Hardware walletsHardware wallets – A hardware wallet is a physical device where you can keep your secret keys.
 You can link it with your computer through its USB port.
 It’s far more secure than the other classes of wallets above.
-However, they aren’t free; you have to buy them.
-It’s the safest option if you want to keep your cryptos offline as well as accessible.
+However, this type of crypto wallet tends to be more expensive, requiring the purchase of a hardware wallet.
+That said, it’s the safest option if you want to keep your cryptos offline.

 Paper walletsPaper wallets – A paper wallet is a secure wallet option but can be stressful to use.
-In using a paper wallet, your private keys are written on a piece of paper.
-But the problem of using this comes from the material itself, that is, the paper.
+Simply put, this method allows you to keep your private keys written on a piece of paper.
+The problem of using this method comes from the material itself, that is, the paper.
 If anything happens to it or it gets damaged or burnt, your assets are gone.

 Note that wallets are coin specific.
 So before choosing the wallet you need, make certain that it can store the asset you need it to store.
 If your wallet can only receive Bitcoin and you send another coin into it, you will not be able to receive it.
 If you send a coin to a wallet that does not support it, your coin will be gone for good.